CodeVibranium/Notes/Database/SQL/SQL.md

 SELECT columnname, columnname FROM table1 JOIN table2 ON table1.someid=table2.someid
 ```

-### For each comment , show the content of the comments and the username who wrote the comment,
+### For each comment , show the content of the comments and the username who wrote the comment

 > `SELECT contents, username FROM comments JOIN users ON users.id==comments.user_id`